Rolling out phytosanitary measures to expand market access

 Strengthened inspection and phytosanitary certification capacities

-The project bolstered the Virtual Regional Phytosanitary Inspection School, a tool providing comprehensive, systematic training on inspection and phytosanitary certification used by the seven NPPOs comprising COSAVE.
+The project bolstered the virtual regional phytosanitary inspection school, a tool providing comprehensive and systematic training on inspection and phytosanitary certification used by the seven COSAVE NPPOs.
 The school's international module, which covers topics common to all the countries, is now up and running.
-The module has been completed by 54 officials.
+The module has been completed by 54 officials and a new group was set to start in 2020.

 To supplement the international module, each country has designed a programme of study for a national module, which is already being implemented in some countries.
-The international module teaches participants how to conduct an inspection based on the concepts and definitions set out in the World Trade Organization Agreement on the Application of Sanitary and Phytosanitary Measures and based on the ISPMs of the IPPC.
-The Virtual School model and experience from setting it up have been made available to other countries and regions of the world.
+The international module teaches participants how to conduct inspections according to the WTO’s Agreement on the Application of Sanitary and Phytosanitary Measures and is based on IPPC ISPMs.
+The virtual school model and experience from setting it up have been made available to other countries and regions of the world.

 Joint management and coordination arrangements

-The arrangements used for managing the project, with coordination taking place at various levels among directors and high‑level officials from the NPPOs and COSAVE, allowed proper follow‑up and decision‑making to take place, as a result of which the desired results were achieved on time.
-Furthermore, planned activities were successfully carried out, thanks to constant communication and consultation between the NPPOs and the implementing agency (IICA), as well as the active, leading role played by the NPPOs and COSAVE through the various coordination mechanisms.
+The arrangements used for managing the project, with coordination taking place at various levels among directors and high‑level officials from the NPPOs and COSAVE, allowed for proper follow‑ups and decision‑making.
+As such, desired results were achieved on time.
+Planned activities were also successfully carried out, thanks to constant communication and consultation between the NPPOs and the implementing agency (IICA), as well as the active, leading role played by the NPPOs and COSAVE.

-The training and the development of tools through a regional and participative approach proved to be an effective strategy for strengthening the network of specialists in the areas addressed, improving cooperation among officials from the countries in the region.
-This approach fostered the harmonization of concepts, criteria and common technical language, as well the harmonization of processes, identification of common operational issues and finding of joint solutions.
-It can be assumed that the gap between the countries of the region in their implementation of phytosanitary measures, especially ISPM Nos.
-6 and 11 and the ISPMs on inspection and certification processes, have been reduced, thus helping to improve negotiating capacities at the national and regional level.
+The training and development of tools through a regional and participatory approach proved to be an effective strategy for strengthening the specialist network and improving cooperation among officials from countries in the region.
+This approach fostered the harmonization of concepts, criteria and common technical language, as well as processes, identification of common operational issues and finding joint solutions.
+It now can be assumed that the gap between the countries' implementation of phytosanitary measures, especially ISPM 6 and 11 and the ISPMs on inspection and certification processes, have been reduced.
+As such, negotiating capacities at the national and regional levels were improved.

 Shared experience with other countries and regions

-It is hoped that the tools and methodologies developed (case studies) will be replicated within beneficiary countries and that the experiences will be shared with other countries and regions.
-It is also hoped that this positive experience will serve as a basis for the development of future projects that address regional priorities in the area of plant health, as well as other areas across the region and globally.
+It is hoped that the tools and methodologies developed (case studies) will be replicated in beneficiary countries and that the experiences will be shared with other countries and regions.
+This positive experience will serve as a basis for the development of future projects that address regional priorities in the area of plant health, as well as other areas across the region and globally.